 - Secure resources to sustain effective efforts

-Our staff bring to this work a deep commitment to promoting better health, education and well-being for communities across the country.
+Our staff bring to this work a strong commitment to promoting better health, education and well-being for communities across the country.
 We combine deep technical and content expertise with rigorous research methodologies, strategic planning, marketing and communication, digital media, professional learning and leadership development, and community-oriented capacity development.
 We build on proven best practices and tailor solutions to meet unique community needs.